-Below is an interactive map of the DUI Sobriety Checkpoints commonly found in San Diego which includes the most recent DUI Checkpoint locations in San Diego.
+Below is an interactive map of the San Diego DUI Checkpoints commonly found around town, which includes the most recent DUI Checkpoint locations in San Diego.
 Here’s California DUI Checkpoint law.

 Check back often as this map is updated daily.